OpenZeppelin/defender-templates/defender/gasless-nft-minting/README.md

 - Click on the settings **gear/cog** at the top middle, and select **Edit Settings**
 - In the **Connect a Relayer** section, choose ANY Relayer that has enough funds to execute the minting requests that are submitted to it

+## Typical Usage

+The Signer Autotask can now authorize the minting of Tokens without needing to spend any gas.
+This is done by signing a minting request and sending it back to the user via HTTP.

+A user with a signed request can send the request to the Relayer Autotask via HTTP and also not spend gas.

+The Relayer Autotask verifies the request and signature and executes the transaction on-chain if they are valid.

+Upon receiving this request, the Relayer Autotask will verify both the request and signature's validity before executing the desired transaction on the blockchain.

+## Signing and Relaying Requests with Scripts (Option A)
 ### Get the Autotask webhook URLs

 Interactions with the Autotasks will be done via webhook URLs.
 Add the URLs to your config file: